Hero Costume (Heat)

 Placeholder Gif

 Tokoyami has excellent tools at catching an opponent on their wake-up from a Knockdown.
+Choosing the right one depends on what your resources are, the type of character you are facing, the type of player you are facing, and their tuning.

 Placeholder Gif